dirceu-jr/pyvips-NDVI-and-VARI/README.md

 # pyvips-NDVI-and-VARI

-Applies NDVI (Normalized Difference Vegetation Index) and VARI (Visible Atmospherically Resistant Index) Vegeration Index in NIR (near-infrared) and RGB orthophotos using **[libvips](https://libvips.github.io/libvips/)** image processing library and their [Python binding](https://github.com/libvips/pyvips).
+Applies NDVI (Normalized Difference Vegetation Index) and VARI (Visible Atmospherically Resistant Index) Vegetation Index in NIR (near-infrared) and RGB orthophotos using **[libvips](https://libvips.github.io/libvips/)** image processing library and their [Python binding](https://github.com/libvips/pyvips).

 It is a simplified and translated (from Ruby to Python) version of my project [tiled-vegetation-indices](https://github.com/dirceup/tiled-vegetation-indices/) where I demonstrate how to compute statistics from orthophoto thumbnails then use it to apply the index to [map tiles](https://en.wikipedia.org/wiki/Tiled_web_map).